googleapis/google-cloud-node/packages/error-reporting/README.md

 Uncaught exceptions are not reported by default.  *It is recommended to process `uncaughtException`s for production-deployed applications.*

 Note that uncaught exceptions are not reported by default because to do so would require adding a listener to the `uncaughtException` event.
-However, whether or not, and if so how, the addition of such a listener influences the execution of an application is specific to that particular application.
+Adding such a listener without knowledge of other `uncaughtException` listeners can cause interference between the event handlers or prevent the process from terminating cleanly.
 As such, it is necessary for `uncaughtException`s to be reported manually.

 ```js
 var errors = require('@google-cloud/error-reporting')();